ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/master-detail-master-rows/index.md

 Dynamic Master Rows allows specifically deciding what rows in the Master Grid can be expanded.
 This can be useful if, for example, a Master Row has no child records, then it may not be desirable to allow expanding the Master Row.

-In specify which rows should expand, provide the grid callback `isRowMaster`.
+To specify which rows should expand, provide the grid callback `isRowMaster`.
 The callback will be called once for each row.
 Return `true` to allow expanding and `false` to disallow expanding for that row.

 <api-documentation source='grid-options/properties.json' section='masterDetail' names='["isRowMaster"]'></api-documentation>